Questions and Answers

 In the areas where ESMA is the direct supervisor of financial market participants, Q&As act to inform its approach.

-Please note that only the Court of Justice of the European Union can provide a definitive interpretation of EU law.
+Q&As are not legally binding and only the Court of Justice of the European Union can provide a definitive interpretation of EU law.

 (1)Under Article 1(2) of Regulation (EU) No 1095/2010 of the European Parliament and of the Council of 24 November 2010 establishing a European Supervisory Authority (European Securities and Markets Authority) amending Decision No 716/2009/EC and repealing Commission Decision 2009/77/EC, OJ L 331, 15.12.2010, p.
 84–119 (the ESMA Regulation).
 Please note that questions that relate to an activity in Article 1(3) of the ESMA Regulation may only be considered where they relate to subject matter that is necessary to ensure the effective and consistent application of an act in Article 1(2).